rundeck/docs/docs/manual/plugins/azure-plugins-overview.md

 9. Click **Add**.
 10. Copy the **Value** and **Secret ID** from the **Certificates & secrets** page and save them to a secure location.
     :::warning Heads Up!
     Do not skip this step.
 These values will not be retrievable after you navigate away from this page.
-The **Value** is required when configuring the plugins in Process Automation.
+The **Value** is required when configuring the plugins in Runbook Automation.
     :::
 11. Navigate to **Azure Services** > **Subscriptions** and select the link for the **Subscription name**:
     ![Subscription ID](/assets/img/azure-subscription-id.png)